 - This tracking code is included on all WP-based sites on bu.edu, even if you are using a department-specific tracking code.

-- Most BU websites (i.e. those without a pre-defined site-specific view) will need to use Custom Segments (see Custom Segments in the links below) to filter your site's traffic from the overall BU traffic.
+- Most BU websites (i.e. those without a pre-defined site-specific view) will need to use Custom Reports (see Custom Reports in the links below) to filter your site’s traffic from the overall BU traffic.

 - Create your own departmental account in GA, get your own GA tracking code, and add it to your site (see Sending Data to a Separate Analytics Account in the links below).